-This edition was published by Avon Publications on January 28, 2003 in paperback and has 352 pages.
+It is part of the Faith Fairchild #11 series and is a This amateur sleuth, mystery is a paperback edition that was published by Avon Publications on January 28, 2003 and has 352 pages.

 Other books in this series include Small Plates

 Other books by this author which I have reviewed include The Body in the Bouillon, The Body in the Vestibule, The Body in the Cast, The Body in the Basement, The Body in the Bookcase, The Body in the Big Apple, The Body in the Moonlight, The Body in the Lighthouse, The Body in the Attic, The Body in the Snowdrift, The Body in the Ivy, The Body in the Sleigh, The Body in the Bog, The Body in the Gazebo, The Body in the Boudoir, The Body in the Piazza, The Body in the Birches

 Eleventh chronologically and twelfth in the publication order in the Faith Fairchild cooking mystery series set in the small town of Aleford, Massachusetts.